 Today I have completed the program.
 The process has been slow and hard, but I am determined never to go back… or look back!

 After a 17 year addiction to drugs, alcohol, homosexuality and mental illness, I am delivered and redeemed.
 Now I am learning to walk in my freedom and God has an amazing plan to work through my life to reach other ladies similar to the kind of person I used to be!”

-Ashley has since completed the Project Hope program and now is working as our women’s intake officer, using her story of success to be an agent of hope to those who are lost and hurting.
+Ashley has since completed the Saving Grace program and now is working as our women’s intake officer, using her story of success to be an agent of hope to those who are lost and hurting.